FrankCoRa/Tyiding_Data/README.md

 There are many more claim videos with banned authors than there are opinion videos with banned authors.
 This could mean a number of things, including the possibilities that:
 - Claim videos are more strictly policed than opinion videos
-- Authors must comply with a stricter set of rules if they post a claim than if they post an opinion Now we Continue investigating engagement levels, now focusing on 'author_ban_status'.
+- Authors must comply with a stricter set of rules if they post a claim than if they post an opinion Now we Continue investigating engagement levels, now focusing on `author_ban_status`.

 Calculating the count, mean, and median of each author ban status.
 ```r
 data.groupby(['author_ban_status']).agg(
     {'video_view_count': ['mean', 'median'],